Tutorial: Boundary Conditions

 add_bc!(problem, "T(z=0) = 1.0 + 0.1 * sin(2*pi*x/4.0) * cos(2*pi*t)")

-For a 3D problem with two periodic axes (x, y):
+In a 3D problem with two periodic axes (x, y), a BC expression may vary along x, along y, or along both.

 # 3D problem; this is constant in y by design